JinHo-Dev/MargarineButter-Framework/README.md

 * Add new features as follow
 > Modal Window, Controller, Gallery View, Input & Textarea
 * Fix bugs as follow
-> Can't see old-browswer-window in IE
+> Can't see old-browser-alert in IE
 * Changes
 > Show tab names in mobile view